Freelancer Package Pricing Calculator

 Go with Data, Not Fear

 If you don’t know your numbers, pricing is emotional.
 This tool makes pricing a straightforward calculation.
 Test out scenarios, compare margins, and choose a price that suits your goals.
-The quoting feels more professional, more justified, and calmer.
+Your quotes will feel more professional, more justified, and far easier to defend.

 Frequently Asked Questions

-What is a calculator for pricing freelancer packages?
+What is a calculator for freelancer package pricing?

 What is a good price for a freelance package?